 Community and Family Services

-CN services are designed to increase an individual’s connection to and engagement in formal and informal community supports.
-Services are designed to develop flexible, sustainable, and supportive community resources and relationships.
-Individuals are introduced to community resources and supports that are available in their area and supported to develop skills that will facilitate integration into their community.
-Outcomes for this service include positive relationships, valued community roles, and needs and involvement in preferred community activities/organizations/groups/projects/other resources.
+CN services exist to increase an individual’s connection to and engagement in formal and informal community supports.
+Services are designed to develop flexible, sustainable, and supportive community relationships.
+Individuals are introduced to community resources that are available in their area to develop skills that facilitate integration into their community.
+Outcomes for this service include positive relationships, valued community roles, and involvement in preferred community activities/organizations/groups/projects/other resources.

 FPSS provides a structured, strength-based relationship between a Family Peer Advocate (FPA) and the parent/family member/caregiver for the benefit of the individual.

-An FSA provides nonclinical family peer support by sharing valuable personal knowledge-based experience in supporting and providing care to a family member with an I/DD.
+An FPA provides nonclinical family peer support by sharing valuable personal knowledge-based experience in supporting and providing care to a family member with an intellectual/developmental disability.

-This service may also include identifying and developing formal and informal support, instilling confidence, assisting in the development of individual and family goals, and serving as an advocate, mentor, or facilitator for the resolution of issues and skills necessary to enhance and improve the health and well-being of the individual and their family unit and to help reduce caregiver stress and isolation.
+This service may also include identifying and developing formal and informal support, instilling confidence, or assisting in the development of individual and family goals.
+The FPA serves as an advocate, mentor and/or facilitator for the resolution of issues and brings the skills necessary to enhance and improve the health and well-being of the individual and their family unit.
+All of these supports serve to reduce caregiver stress and isolation.

-Family/peer support serves as a resource for parents and families, and enhances their skills so they can effectively understand and contribute to planning processes and access services that will better promote positive functioning, which results in their family member’s ability to live successfully in their home and community.
+FPSS serves as a resource for parents and families, enhancing their skills so they can more effectively understand and contribute to planning processes and access services.
+FPSS aims to promote positive functioning and enhance the ability of family members to live successfully in their home and community.

-Developing positive family rapport is critical to the effectiveness of this service and, therefore, personal face-to-face visits in a variety of settings may be necessary.
-Face-to-face support may be supplemented by phone or electronic correspondence as needed.
+Developing positive family rapport is critical to the effectiveness of this service, making personal, face-to-face visits a necessity.
+In-person support may be supplemented by phone or electronic correspondence as needed.

-Supports individuals needing specialized skill training in any area that fosters independence.
-Individual Skill Development provides skill training on specific goals identified by the individual and their team.
+CFS supports individuals needing specialized skill training in any area that fosters independence.
+Individual Skill Development provides training on specific goals identified by the individual and their support team.

 Respite services support individuals while providing relief for the family/caretakers.